 In all cases you want to go for level 21 golem gems over 20% quality level 20 gems.
 Thanks to divination cards, they are fairly cheap, but try to get the highest quality you can.

-Helm - Flame Golem - Combustion - Spell Echo - Greater Multiple Projectiles.
+Helm - Flame Golem - (Minion Damage in Helm) - Controlled Destruction/(Combustion if you have Immolate Support in helm) - Spell Echo - Greater Multiple Projectiles.

-Body - Stone Golem - Chaos Golem - Minion Damage - Melee Physical Damage - Added Fire Damage - Empower (Level 4).
+Body - Lightning Golem - Chaos Golem - Carrion Golem - Minion Damage - Minion Life/Minion Speed/Feeding Frenzy - Empower (Level 4).

-You can use Multistrike if Empower is too expensive.
-However, Empower also give significantly higher life to the golems which are the only 2 not to be immune to elemental damage due to your elementalist ascendancies.
-It also greatly increases the life/ES regen and melee physical damage reduction you get from your golems as well.
+You can use Minion Speed, Feeding Frenzy, or Elemental Army Support for more survivability/damage if Empower is too expensive.
+However, Empower also gives significantly higher life to the golems.
+It also greatly increases the life/ES regen and increased damage you get from your golems as well.